opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 iii.
 To check the shape and the orientation of the archaeological features identified in the Pre-Ex phase, which must be dug even when the site conditions are poor.

-Qfield aids with various challenges encountered in the field: time wasted due to inclement, wet weather and perpetually sodden and muddy soil churned up by people and vehicles continually accessing the site.
+QField aids with various challenges encountered in the field: time wasted due to inclement, wet weather and perpetually sodden and muddy soil churned up by people and vehicles continually accessing the site.
 These cause the identified archaeological features to become unrecognisable after several days of the site being stripped (Figure 2).